cosmos/cosmos-sdk/docs/spec/distribution/transactions.md

 ## TxWithdrawDelegation

-When a delegator wishes to withdraw thier transaction fees it must send `TxWithdrawDelegation`.
+When a delegator wishes to withdraw their transaction fees it must send `TxWithdrawDelegation`.
 Note that parts of this transaction logic is also triggered each with any change in individual delegations, such as an unbond, redelegation, or delegation of additional tokens to a specific validator.